 |Troubleshooting and / or exercises

 The evaluation of the knowledge gained by students in seminars will be through a written exam, in the official announcement of examinations, in which the student must solve 4 or 5 problems related to the subject under study.

 The exam will be graded according to the current legislation, with a numerical final grade between 0 and 10.

 |Reports / memories of practice

-After each laboratory session, the student should answer an oral question or prepare a detailed report including aspects such as objective and theoretical foundations, procedure followed, materials used, results and interpretation.
+After each laboratory session, the student should prepare a detailed report including aspects such as objective and theoretical foundations, procedure followed, materials used, results and interpretation.

 The aspects considered in the evaluation are the content of the report, the understanding of the work done, the ability of summarising, quality of presentation, and the personal contribution.